jh1993/UnderusedOptions/README.txt

 - Unending Bloodrage (5 SP): When the target dies, the curse is applied to another random enemy in line of sight for its remaining duration.

 Siphon Shields:
-- Shield Burn upgrade cost increased to 4 SP, but it now makes a separate hit for each SH siphoned, meaning it can remove up to twice the SH.
+- Shield Burn upgrade replaced by Shield Shatter (4 SP), which deals physical damage (to benefit from Purestrike).
+Cost increased to 4 SP, but it now makes a separate hit for each SH siphoned, meaning it can remove up to twice the SH.
 Damage of each hit also benefits from damage bonuses.
-- Shield Mirage (4 SP): If you already have 20 SH, then every additional 3 SH stolen will summon a shield mirage near you.
-Shield mirages are stationary, flying arcane minions with fixed 1 HP, 3 SH:shields, and no resistances.
+- Shield Battery (3 SP): If you already have 20 SH< then every additional SH stolen will instead give you a stack of shield battery.
+Each stack of shield battery is consumed at the end of your turn to give you 1 SH if you have less than 20 SH.

 Storm Burst:
 - Damage is halved but now deals both ice and lightning damage.